You’ve waited. You’ve read. And most of all? You’ve considered all your options. Now, it’s FINALLY time for you to get your first lizard!

 For example, the Savannah Monitor is often idolized by those dreaming of their own, giant lizard.
 The Savannah Monitor is a magnificent lizard with a broad, stocky body and voracious appetite.

-At first, you may find the amount that the Savannah Monitor eats to be a fantastic reason to get one, but creating a balanced, healthy diet with these lizards is very tricky and the unwitting owner often allows them to become overweight – a dangerous predicament for them.
+For example, at first, you may find the amount that the Savannah Monitor eats to be a fantastic reason to get one.
+But creating a balanced, healthy diet with these lizards is very tricky and the unwitting owner often allows them to become overweight – a dangerous predicament for them.

 It’s not only size that dictates how much care a lizard needs.
 Some lizards are more tolerable of imperfect environments, whereas others will not thrive in a habitat that does not mimic its natural environment.